v2south/BinBayes/README.md

 ```

-Suppose we are interested in comparing model 1, model 2 and model 4 with Logit as link function.
+Suppose we are interested in comparing model 1, model 2 and model 4 with Logit as the link function.
 We can compute the BIC and WAIC values as:

 ```
 # Model 1 with Logit link